Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

 When installing Kibana, a separate VM will be provisioned onto which Kibana will be deployed and a public IP address will be attached to the Kibana VM along with a Network Security group, allowing TCP access over ports 5601 and 22.
 The former is used to connect to Kibana through the browser, whilst the latter is used to connect to the Kibana VM via SSH.

-When installing Logstash, a separate VM will be provisioned onto which Logstash will be deployed.
+When installing Logstash, separate VMs will be provisioned onto which Logstash will be deployed.
 A Logstash configuration file can be specified, as well as additional Logstash plugins to install.
+The Logstash VMs are placed in an Availability set.

 A jumpbox VM can optionally be deployed, which can be connected to via SSH in order to gain access to the Elasticsearch VMs.